Anthropic Shipped the Runtime. Who Ships the Governance?

 -

 Garcia v.
 Character Techs., Inc., 785 F. Supp.
 3d 1157 (M.D.
 Fla.
-2025) (denying motion to dismiss; finding complaint plausibly alleged the AI chatbot constituted a “product” for products liability purposes and that design-defect claims were actionable for the absence of safety guardrails). ↩
+2025) (denying motion to dismiss; finding complaint plausibly alleged the AI chatbot constituted a “product” for products liability purposes and that design-defect claims were actionable for the absence of safety guardrails).
+The parties settled in January 2026; the motion-to-dismiss ruling on the “product” question remains good law and is cited here for that holding, not as live litigation. ↩

 -